Music

 Future Developments

-Easton Primary School is committed to expanding its music provision.
-Planned initiatives include:
+Easton Primary School is committed to further expanding its music provision through:

 Impact